build-security/opa-symfony-middleware/README.md

 composer require buildsecurity/symfony-opa
 ```

-## Usage
+Edit your PDP configuration file (`services.yaml`) -

-Add parameters that define how requests should be made to the Policy Decision Point (PDP) in your `services.yaml` file:
+This will define how requests should be made to the PDP

 ```
 parameters:
     pdp.port: 8181
     pdp.hostname: http://localhost
-    pdp.policy.path: /php
+    pdp.policy.path: /authz/allow
     pdp.readTimeout.milliseconds: 5000
     pdp.connectionTimeout.milliseconds: 5000
     pdp.retry.maxAttempts: 2
     pdp.retry.backoff.milliseconds: 250
 ```

-Then register the `OpenPolicyAgent` service, again in `services.yaml`:
+Register the `OpenPolicyAgent` service in your `services.yaml`
 ```
 services:
     # Make the PDP configuration to the OpenPolicyAgent service.